akash-268/FoodOrderApp/README.md

 # FoodOrderApp
-Order your favourite food easily
+Order your favourite food easily.
+Delicious Food on your way just a tap away, just select from our exquisite menu and order the food you like.
 ## Instalation
 Clone this repository:
 ```